HannaRV/subscription-tracker/README.md

 # Subscription Tracker
 A JavaScript module for managing and analyzing personal subscriptions.
-Convert between billing frequencies, identify unused services, analyze cost efficiency, and make calculated decisions about which subscriptions to keep or cancel.
+Convert between billing frequencies, identify unused services, analyze cost efficiency and make calculated decisions about which subscriptions to keep or cancel.

 ## Table of Contents
 - [Quick Start](#quick-start)